microsoft/TypeScript-wiki/Triggering-TypeScript-Bot.md

 * [`cherry-pick this to branchname`](https://typescript.visualstudio.com/TypeScript/_build?definitionId=30) - This launches a task to squash the commits from the PR and then open a new PR that cherry-picks the change into branch `branchname`.
 This takes about 5 minutes as the build agent needs to clone the input PR.
 The bot should reply if something goes wrong, or otherwise once the new PR is open.
 * [`cherry-pick this to branchname and LKG`](https://typescript.visualstudio.com/TypeScript/_build?definitionId=30) - Same as above, but an LKG commit will be added onto the PR after the squashed cherry-pick commit.
 * `run repros` - Triggers inline code repro workflow
+* [`autofix this`](https://github.com/microsoft/TypeScript/actions/workflows/accept-baselines-fix-lints.yaml) - Invokes a workflow to accept baselines, fix autofixable lint errors, and format code, then commit the result to the PR's branch.
+This only works on branches of the main repo, not on forks, at present.

 In addition, there are a small suite of commands which work in _any_ comment and relate to release management.
 You can see how these are typically used in our documented [comment command sequence](https://github.com/microsoft/TypeScript/wiki/TypeScript's-Release-Process#the-comment-command-sequence):